 Cooperation in Europe is of particular importance for German marine research.
-With the aim of bundling common interests, pooling resources and creating scientific exchange opportunities, collaborative initiatives with partners from all over Europe are very important.
+With the aim of bundling common interests, pooling resources and creating scientific exchange opportunities, collaborative initiatives with partners from all over Europe are elementary.

 Focus of KDM's work in Brussels

-- The networking of science and social actors - KDM has contributed to networking within science and between science and society in Europe and internationally through various projects, exhibitions and events.
-Examples include V.ECOP Day at the launch of the UN Ocean Decade, the international touring exhibition Ocean Plastics Lab, and as a member of the All-Atlantic Ocean Research Alliance.
+- The networking of science and social actors - KDM has contributed to networking within science as well as between science and society in Europe and internationally through various projects, exhibitions and events.
+Examples are the V.ECOP Day for the launch of the UN Ocean Decade, the international touring exhibition Ocean Plastics Lab and as a member of the All-Atlantic Ocean Research Alliance.